matteoferla/mutant_calculator/README.md

 # mutant_calculator
 This script has been moved to [www.mutanalyst.com](www.mutanalyst.com).
-A paper describing this calculator will be submitted to PEDS journal.
+A paper describing this calculator has be submitted to PEDS journal.